bart-kroon/TM1/doc/configuring.md

   value of collocated pixel or any of its neighbors in the target view.
 * **maxOutlierRatio:** float; pixel outlier threshold above which the geometry quality is judged to be low.

-### Encoder

-Most of the parameters are defined in the root.
-The exception is:

-* **dilate:** int; number of dilation steps on the aggregated pruning mask.
-  This parameter is only in effect for low depth quality.

-### Geometry quantizer

-* **depthOccThresholdIfSet:** float; the value of the depth-occupancy map threshold times 2<sup>-geoBitDepth</sup>, in case occupancy information is encoded in the geometry video data of a specific view.

-### Explicit occupancy

-* **occupancyScale:** int[2]; the downscale factor of occupancy maps applied across all atlases when occupancy is signaled explicitly.

 ### Hierarchical pruner